Stephen-Adom/concert-rails-back-end/README.md

 The **Concert reservation App Back End** is an example of a back end web application fully used as an api for the front end [concert-react-front-end](https://github.com/Stephen-Adom/concert-react-front-end).

-This App is built with **Ruby on Rails** and **PostgreSQL** and contains the database migration files.It implement the registration, login, and other api endpoints for the front end [concert-react-front-end](https://github.com/Stephen-Adom/concert-react-front-end).
+This App is built with **Ruby on Rails** and **PostgreSQL** and contains the database migration files.
+It implement the registration, login, and other api endpoints for the front end [concert-react-front-end](https://github.com/Stephen-Adom/concert-react-front-end).

 the front end will be built following this design provide by [Murat Korhmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)